 \subsection{\pkg{ms} Family}

 Simulators in this family implement algorithms based on Hudson's original work \cite{Hudson1983, Hudson1991}.
-They are model-based temporal samplers that simulate all types of informative coalescence and recombination events.
+They are model-based temporal simulators able to generate all types of informative coalescence and recombination events.
 They generally provide a high degree of accuracy with respect to the CWR.